khanhkhanhlele/GraspDetection/README.md

 # Language Driven Object Grasping via Feature Augmentation

 # Abstract
 To address the challenge of few-shot learning in language-driven grasp detection, we introduce GraspLLaMA.
 This approach enhances data robustness through augmentation and leverages transfer learning to effectively train on limited datasets.
+[Paper](Grasp_detection.pdf)

 ## Setup
 First, clone the LLaVa repository and install the dependencies: